fmikulasch/haskell-chess/README.md

 # haskell-chess
-A small terminal-based chess like so many others
+A small terminal-based chess written in Haskell